HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 You just export a constructor (like above), or a single function, or even a set of functions.
 Generally, however, I'd encourage you to export only one thing from each module.

-Of course, browsers don’t have support for these kinds of modules out of the box (there is no `window.require`).
+Of course, browsers don't have support for these kinds of modules out of the box (there is no `window.require`).
 But, luckily that can be fixed.
 We use a clever little tool called [browserify](https://github.com/substack/node-browserify) that lets you use a lot of the node.js utils on the client as well.

 What they do is create a `require` function and bundle up a folder of modules into an app package.